progmaticltd/homebox/docs/features.md

 ## Fail2ban integration

-Fail2ban is integrated and configured, to automatically blacklist IP addresses used by spammers to attack your server.
+Fail2ban can be integrated and configured, to automatically blacklist IP addresses used by spammers to attack your server.
 It makes this kind of attacks inefficient, and saves your bandwidth too.
 The duration of jail is customisable for jabber and email services.

 ## LDAP Authentication